 Tutorials and Code Samples:

-- Bootcamp tutorials are available at GitHub.
+- FlyingCircus (introductory python session) tutorials are available at GitHub.

 - Basic python tutorial for the beginner.

-- A refernence for formatting strings
+- A reference for formatting strings

 - A good general introduction to python from the point of view of the astronomer: practical python for astronomers.